All Episodes

 The Forbes story is based on those two things.

-The headline economically, could Obama be America's best president?
+The headline, Economically, Could Obama be America's best president?

 Well, let's listen to Ben Bernanke.

-And he basically said that the recovery is too weak For us to stop pumping money into it.
+And he basically said that the recovery is too weak for us to stop pumping money into it.

-We gotta keep doing stimulus.
+We got to keep doing stimulus.

 And what they're basically doing is pumping the stock market's going through.